5

 S#: 0531.31.0212

-Title: Francis W. and Mary Little Residence I, Peoria, IL (1902 - S.070)
+Date: Circa 1940 Title: 2) Francis W. and Mary Little Residence I, Peoria, Illinois.
+Circa 1935-1945 (1902 - S.070)

 Description: Exterior viewed from the West.
-The pantry is on the far left, the kitchen n the center, and the Living Room is on the right.
+The pantry is on the far left, the kitchen in the center, and the Living Room is on the right.
 The Master Bedroom, situated over the Living Room, leads out to an open Balcony.
 1505 W. Moss, Peoria.
 Francis Little was an attorney and owner of a utility company in Peoria, Illinois.
 He hired his friend, Frank Lloyd Wright to design his home in Peoria.
 He retained Wright again that year to add a Stable to the home.
-In 1908 they sold the home and moved to Minnesota where they hired Wright a second time to build a second home, "Northome".
+In 1908 they sold the home and moved to Minnesota where they hired Wright a second time to build a second home, “Northome”.
 Construction was delayed due to Wright’s departure for Europe.
 Their Peoria home was purchased by Robert and Cora Clark.
 In 1930, it was purchased by Charles and Laura Hill Buehler.
 Photographed by Gilman Lane.
 Courtesy of the Art Institute of Chicago.
+Text lower left: “67478.”
+See Additional Details...

 Size: Original 9.25 x 7.5 B&W photograph.